Always non-GMO, Always pasture raised!

-The American Guinea Hog is the ideal sustainable heritage farm pig, known for its moderate size, excellent foraging abilities, friendly temperament, excellently flavored meat and indispensable lard.
+The American Guinea Hog is the ideal sustainable heritage farm pig.
+It is known for its moderate size, excellent foraging abilities, friendly temperament, excellently flavored meat and indispensable lard.
 While the American Guinea Hog is smaller than industrial hog breeds, it is a good-sized farm pig providing a nice, well-marbled carcass.

-Origin: The American Guinea Hog is a true American heritage breed of domestic farm pig, perhaps over 200 years old.
+Origin: The American Guinea Hog is a true American heritage breed of domestic farm pig.It is perhaps over 200 years old.
 They developed as a landrace breed throughout the southeastern states of the

 USA.
 Anecdotal evidence suggests a European ancestry with other possible influences.
 It has been